fluencelabs/cli/cli/docs/commands/README.md

                                                    --release
-      --no-build                                   Don't build the project before running the command --no-input                                   Don't interactively ask for any input from the user --off-aqua-logs                              Turns off logs from Console.print in aqua and from IPFS service --particle-id                                Print particle ids when running Fluence js-client --peer-ids=<value>                           Comma separated list of peer ids to deploy to.
+      --no-build                                   Don't build the project before running the command --no-input                                   Don't interactively ask for any input from the user --peer-ids=<value>                           Comma separated list of peer ids to deploy to.
 Creates one deal per each free CU of the peer.
 Skips off-chain matching --priv-key=<private-key>                     !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure.
 On local env
                                                    0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 is
-                                                   used by default when CLI is used in non-interactive mode --relay=<multiaddress>                       Relay for Fluence js-client to connect to --tracing                                    Compile aqua in tracing mode (for debugging purposes) --ttl=<milliseconds>                         [default: 30000] Particle Time To Live since 'now'.
-After that, particle is expired and not processed.
+                                                   used by default when CLI is used in non-interactive mode

 DESCRIPTION
   Deploy according to 'deployments' property in fluence.yaml